swapnil95/monitoring-app/README.md

 - Limitations on Table:
   - The Table row doesn't show any more detail about the log record it shows upon clicking.
 This functionality is not implemented
   - The table should adjust its width with bigger screen sizes to be better aligned with the histogram
+  - The Data column should be formatted the way the histogram shows the date.
+That would make it easier to read
+  - The content of the body column should be formatted to capitalize the first letter